dcc-cc3002/final-reality-java-Nc-Maxt/README.md

 only have the methods: Constructor, Equals, Hashcode and ToString.

-I didn't create an interface and an AbstractClass for the MagicWeapons (only Staff for now), beacuse it's not part of the requerimets yet, and since there's still no methods that requires that separation it only be usefull in this part.
+I didn't create an interface and an AbstractClass for the MagicWeapons (only Staff for now), beacuse it's not part of the requerimets yet, and since there's still no methods that requires that separation it only be unusefull in this part.

-This part concludes with the erradication of WeaponTypes and Weapon Classes.
+**This part concludes with the erradication of WeaponTypes and Weapon Classes.**

-When i ended this changes in the Weapon part, i started to read an analyze the Characters code and it´s implementations
+When i ended this changes in the Weapon part, i started to read and analyze the Characters code and it´s implementations.

+The first problem i detected was in AbstractCharacter, in this Class the method WaitTurn used instanceof to distinguish between Enemies, and PlayerCharacter.
+To resolve this i refactored this method and addToQeue with the parameter ScheduleExcecutorService (this to avoid breaking something with the methods that i didn´t understand how worked, but in the end addToQeue and the parameter should have stayed without changes to avoid code duplication this error it´s fixed in the lastest update), to both Classes.

+After this i started to add documentation, and testing.
+With the Testing Classes, i started to implement exceptions and handling those in the constructors and setters when required.

+**End of Part 1**

+---